-Amy-Rose White LCSW, PHM-C
+Amy-Rose White LCSW, PMH-C Intuitive, Somatic Psychotherapy

-Amy-Rose’s career has spanned 25 years in the fields of child development, abuse & trauma prevention, interpersonal violence, addiction recovery, depression and anxiety treatment.
-Her expertise as an educator and trainer in attachment, trauma and perinatal mental health has led me to speak at over 40 international conferences in the past 20 years.
+My career has spanned 27 years in the fields of perinatal mental health, child development, parenting, abuse & trauma prevention, interpersonal violence, addiction recovery, depression and anxiety, and trauma treatment. my expertise as an educator and trainer in attachment, trauma and perinatal mental health has led me to speak at over 40 international conferences in the past 20 years.
 Certified in Perinatal Mental Health (PMH-C) by Postpartum Support International, I have founded and directed non-profit organizations serving perinatal families in Oregon and Utah and am considered an expert in the field.

 Ultimately, I believe effective psychotherapy is an invitation back to knowing the value of who we are, a reconnection to innate self-worth.
 My work is essentially about the reclamation of personal power, authority, and a sense of safety, security, and joy in the body.
 I look forward to working with you!

 Postpartum Support International